TravelModellingGroup/Documentation/frabitztown_initial.rst

    Parameter display for choosing a path to the EMME project folder, along with the project file name.

-Under the "To Execute" module, add a new child module with the type ``Execute Tools From Modeller Resource``.
+Under the ``To Execute`` module, add a new child module with the type ``Execute Tools From Modeller Resource``.
 This allows us to begin calling tools that are defined within Emme or any loaded toolbox.
 From resource indicates that we will use the Emme resource defined earlier under the "Resources" module.
-When the module is expanded, assign "Resource Lookup" to the Emme Modeller child module.
+When the module is expanded, assign ``Resource Lookup`` to the Emme Modeller child module.
 Once added, assign the unique name entered previously as the Resource Name.

 .. seealso::